la2050/archive/_projects/2018/create-above-the-radar-program-think-tank-gallery-spotlight-on-creative-opportunity.md

   - Manufacturing activity
   - Arts establishments per capita
   - Measures of cultural and global economic influence (“soft power”)
+category_other:
+  - LA is the best place to PLAY
+  - LA is the best place to CONNECT
 body_class: banana

 ---